fdeboo/101things/README.md

 ## UX <a name="introduction"></a>

 #### Objective <a name="strategy"></a>
-+ The focus of this project is for users to offer suggestions that will be read by other users.
++ The focus of this project is to create a platform for adventurers to share their good experiences of their local area with other travellers in the community who would benefit from the local knowledge and advice.
 + The app is designed for people who love to travel and explore.
 The colour themes will be inspired by the earth/globe.

 #### User Stories <a name="users"></a>
 "As a user, I would like to ___________"
-+ Add my city to the app
++ Add my location to the app
-+ Add an idea to the list
++ Add a suggestion to the list
 + Search for a city in the app
 + Find all free things to do in a city
 + View all my own suggestions
 + Edit my suggestion
++ Find all suggestions that are Museums